guillaume-haerinck/cube-beast-editor/doc/README.md

 ### D - Laying out the tasks

 To get to this first version on time, we knew we had follow a planning.
-While some priorities where obvious, like rendering a cube on a scene, it remained difficult to make a choice about which optional features to support rapidly.
+While some priorities where obvious, like rendering a cube on a scene, it remained difficult to make a choice about which optional features to support quickly.
 We knew what the other voxel editors had, but **what was used the most often, what was the core ?** To awnser this question, we simply took a look on youtube to see how artists works.

 #### Artist work analysis